about the film

 What is the intended use/distribution of the film?

 Like all filmmakers, we want our work to be seen by as many people as possible.
 First, because it's a vitally important story for our country to know.
 Second, because we're artists and we believe in what we create.
-We'd love to see the film in theaters, and on Netflix or other streaming service.
 We will allocate effort and resources to making that happen.
 Additionally, we'd like the film to be made available to school systems, universities, public libraries, museums, and other organizations that can leverage it for educational purposes.
 Upon the film's completion, our first objective will be screening our movie at major film festivals, as well as public/private screenings in various communities.
-Our team is donating 50% of any profits to black cultural institutions in Appalachia.
+Although profit is not our objective, our team is donating 50% of any profits to black cultural institutions in Appalachia.

 How can people help?